Rave-Cohen/DroneSimulator/README.md

 - A **Drone Simulator** developed in Unity
 - A [**Unicorn Black Suite BCI**](https://www.gtec.at/product/unicorn-hybrid-black/?srsltid=AfmBOopszlZHrlDeKNcj01YF5Bgfuk_F8UhkEYQ_KhfeXSD-79rVRNXM)

-Network Details: Uses a socket connection with the BCI, handled by the script **UdpConnection**.
+Network Details: Uses a socket connection with the BCI, handled by the script UdpConnection.

 ### Simple Explanation:
-We want to capture brain activity at the **initiation of motor intention**.
+We want to capture brain activity at the beginning of motor intention.

 1. The drone moves autonomously.
 2. Before reaching an obstacle, an arrow appears to trigger the thought process.